elibh159/melody/README.md

 # State management

-I use useContext for state management in this project.
+2 type of state management used in the project:
+    - useContext
+    - TanStack _React Query(v4)_

 # Preview of the project